 Bossa Nova rhythm

-A Bossa Nova rhythm is commonly consisting of syncopated patterns which means that the accents are not lying on the typical notes.
+A Bossa Nova rhythm commonly consist of syncopated patterns which means that the accents are not lying on the typical notes.
 To put it more concretely: you are strumming “between the beats”.
 Listen to artists like João Gilberto and Luíz Bonfá to get a feel for it.